Get expert tips on how to plan out your daily schedule and routine when you have multiple kids. 10 steps to create the perfect schedule.

 I have done this where I take a piece of paper and put three columns (one for each child) and write each child’s daily activities in each column.

-My current method is to simply list every activity that needs to happen in the day, then next to it I write who will do that activity.
-So when recently planning our summer schedule, I wrote down a list like this:
+I then simply list every activity that needs to happen in the day, then next to it I write who will do that activity.

 - Dinner (I still keep “eat, wake, sleep” in my head 🙂 )